vimode/frontend-mentor-challenges/intro-section-with-dropdown-navigation-react/README.md

 - [ ] Update the file/folder structure
 - [ ] Bring in the data from the starter code
-- [ ] Build the necessray components
+- [ ] Build the necessary components
 - [ ] Add a onclick wherever necessary to close dropdown if link is clicked or any other place clicked

 ### Styling